itzikChaver/GDAL-Map-to-Pyramids-Converter/README.md

 ## A User-Friendly Tool for Geospatial Image Processing

-This project provides an intuitive Graphical User Interface (GUI) built with Python's Tkinter library to streamline common geospatial image processing tasks using the powerful GDAL/OGR library.
-It simplifies two key functionalities:
+This project provides an intuitive **Graphical User Interface (GUI)** built with Python’s Tkinter library to simplify common geospatial raster processing tasks by leveraging the powerful **GDAL/OGR library**.
+It makes several advanced operations accessible to non-technical users, combining flexibility, safety, and ease of use.

+The tool currently supports three key conversion workflows:

-1.  **Generating Web Map Tiles (using `gdal2tiles.exe`):** Converts large geospatial image files (such as GeoTIFFs, JPGs, PNGs, etc.) into a web-optimized tile pyramid structure.
-This is essential for efficiently displaying extensive maps in web applications (e.g., OpenLayers, Leaflet, Google Maps API) by serving small, pre-rendered map tiles at various zoom levels, improving performance and user experience.
+1. **Generating Web Map Tiles (using `gdal2tiles.exe`):**
+   Converts large geospatial image files (such as GeoTIFFs, JPEGs, PNGs, etc.) into a web‑optimized tile pyramid.
+   This is essential for efficiently displaying large maps in web applications (e.g., OpenLayers, Leaflet, Google Maps) by serving small, pre‑rendered tiles at different zoom levels, greatly improving performance and responsiveness.

-2.  **Adding Internal Overviews to GeoTIFFs (using `gdal_translate.exe` and `gdaladdo.exe`):** Creates a new, optimized copy of an existing GeoTIFF file and embeds internal overviews (also known as pyramids or Reduced Resolution Datasets - RRDs) directly within the file.
-This significantly enhances the rendering performance of desktop GIS software (like QGIS, ArcGIS, Global Mapper) when displaying large GeoTIFFs at reduced zoom levels, as the software can quickly access the pre-computed lower-resolution versions.
+2. **Adding Internal Overviews to GeoTIFFs (using `gdal_translate.exe` and `gdaladdo.exe`):**
+   Creates an optimized copy of an existing GeoTIFF and embeds internal overviews (also known as pyramids or Reduced Resolution Datasets – RRDs).
+   These pre‑computed lower‑resolution layers enable much faster rendering when zooming out in desktop GIS applications (such as QGIS, ArcGIS, Global Mapper), as the software can read from the overviews instead of resampling the full‑resolution data on the fly.

+3. **TIFF/GeoTIFF in DTM format to SRTMHGT format (using `gdal_translate.exe`):**
+   Converts a digital terrain model (DTM) stored in TIFF or GeoTIFF format into the standardized **SRTMHGT** format (`.hgt` files).
+   The SRTMHGT format is widely used for terrain visualization, GIS analysis, simulation tools, and 3D applications because it uses a fixed grid (typically 1201×1201 samples per 1°×1° tile) compatible with SRTM datasets.

+> ⚙ Internally, the tool assembles and runs the relevant GDAL command‑line utilities, while keeping the process user‑friendly through its GUI.

 ---